tpoisot/ms_proba_networks/ms/maintext.md

 | $\eta^{(R)}$ | 0.72   | 0.525             | 0.507             |
 | $\eta^{(C)}$ | 0.75   | 0.531             | 0.518             |

-As these results show, transforming the probabilistic matrix into a binary one (i) overestimates nestedness by $\approx 0.2$, and (ii) overestimates the number of links by 115.
-For the number of links, both the probabilistic measures and the average and variance of $10^4$ Bernoulli trials were in strong agreement (they differ only by the second decimal place).
+As these results show, treating all interactions as having the same probability, *i.e.* removing the information about variability, (i) overestimates nestedness by $\approx 0.2$, and (ii) overestimates the number of links by 115.
+For the number of links, both the probabilistic measures and the average and variance of
+$10^4$ Bernoulli trials were in strong agreement (they differ only by the second decimal place).

 Using Bernoulli trials had the effect of slightly over-estimating nestedness.
 The overestimation is statistically significant from a purely frequentist point